ouspg/CyberSecurityTesting101/4.NetworkSecurity/README.md

 > Return this task to GitHub

-On this task, we make a small network analysis exercise by capturing packets by ourselves with Wireshark, and also do some network mapping and service scanning with [`nmap.`](https://nmap.org/)
+On this task, we do a small network analysis exercise by capturing packets by ourselves with Wireshark and also do some network mapping and service scanning with [`nmap.`](https://nmap.org/)

 The target environment is Docker's [Example Voting App](https://github.com/dockersamples/example-voting-app/tree/main).
-You should clone this repository, *and navigate to this folder in terminal*.
+You should clone this repository, *and navigate to this folder in the terminal*.

-The course VM has [`docker-compose`](https://docs.docker.com/compose/intro/features-uses/)as pre-installed, which can be used to start virtual networks and multiple services at once, with the help of Docker.
+The course VM has [`docker-compose`](https://docs.docker.com/compose/intro/features-uses/) as pre-installed, which can be used to start virtual networks and multiple services at once, with the help of Docker.

 On the folder, run `docker-compose up` to get started.
 It creates all the services and required networks.